 Soon afterwards, 68kMLA suffered a devastating harddrive crash.
 The Macintosh Liberation Army was in shambles...

-RetroChallenge 2007 rounded rectangle logo In mid-2007 wgoodf orchestrated a bloodless coup to take over the RetroChallenge from the faltering Mac Liberation Army and ensure its continued success.
+In mid-2007 wgoodf orchestrated a bloodless coup to take over the RetroChallenge from the faltering Mac Liberation Army and ensure its continued success.
 He hosted the event on "retrochallenge.net" which would be its new home for a few years to come.
 Ahall found fame that year with his useful Happy Clock program for compact Macs.

 Luddite handled the hosting duties for 2008, including a January "Winter Warm-up", July main event, and set the irreverent tone for many future events to come.
 This was notably DigitalRampage's first RetroChallenge as he would endeavor to repair a bunch of old Macs and Lisas.
-The rules were kept simple: all retrocomputing platforms were invited, with "retrocomputer" including anything older that 10 years.
+The rules were kept simple: all retrocomputing platforms were invited, with "retrocomputer" including anything older than 10 years.

 RetroChallenge 2009 was again run by Luddite, with assistance from wgoodf.
 Building on Lorance's BBS efforts, Luddite's RetroNET BBS (and Hunt tournament) are featured in the event.
 Twitter begins to play a role in the challenge.
 Paleoferrosaurus and Urbancamo make their RetroChallenge debuts.
 Equant writes his Grackle68k twitter client for classic Macs.
 Luddite continues to regularly design a t-shirt for each event and mousepads for the winners.